Ching Ming Festival

 - Ching Ming is also known as Spring Remembrance.

-- Qingming happens every 106 days after the winter solstice - so every leap year it falls on April 4th.
+- Qingming happens every 106 days after the winter solstice - so every leap year it falls on April 4th, so in 2016 it's one day early!

 - Three sets of chopsticks and three cups of wine are always placed on the headstone of an ancestor on Ching Ming.